 As part of obtaining reasonable assurance about whether the Authority's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters required to be reported under Government Auditing Standards or the Specifications for Audits of Authorities, Boards, and Commissions.
+The results of our tests disclosed no instances of noncompliance or other matters required to be reported under Government Auditing Standards or the Specifications.